mcb17/GettingAndCleaning/CodeBook2.md

-## Please find above the variable used in the tidy dataset (please refer to tidydata.txt).
+## Please find below the variable used in the tidy dataset (please refer to tidydata.txt).

 ### Dimensions :